psychemedia/island-storynotes/abraham-elder/bentley_v5_1839.md

 "'And who are you?' he asked.

-"'Oh! it 's little Fanny — your own little Fanny — your own dear little Fanny.'
+"'Oh! it's little Fanny — your own little Fanny — your own dear little Fanny.'

 "'And where are you? — for I cannot see you?'